Guide12 Hours Raglan

 1 Wainui Road, Raglan

-With a collection of homewares, ceramics, jewellery, books and a whole lot more, Kanuka Design is a store you are going to want to pop in and spend some time searching the shelves.
-Representing established and emerging artists and celebrating unique New Zealand designs, they are the perfect place to support NZ artists and locals, and for finding beautiful unique pieces for your home or for a gift.
+With a collection of homewares, ceramics, jewellery, books, and a whole lot more, Kanuka Design is a store you are going to want to pop in and spend some time searching the shelves.
+Representing established and emerging artists and celebrating unique New Zealand designs, they are the perfect place to support New Zealand artists and locals, and for finding beautiful unique pieces for your home or for a gift.

 3pm: Afternoon Coffee Raglan Roast